A 10-Step Guide to Seamless Accounting System Migration

 1. Set a Definitive Cut-off Date

-This might seem impossible but no, you absolutely must set a cut off date, otherwise, you’ll extend the accounting system migration over and over.
-Knowing when to stop using your current system will also allow you to finish all your financial operations much sooner.
-Also, you might want to do your bank reconciliation at the end so that you can start using your new solution as soon as the start of the next month.
+This might seem impossible, but no, you absolutely must set a cut-off date.
+Otherwise, you’ll extend the accounting system migration over and over.
+Knowing when to stop using your current system will allow you to finish all your financial operations much sooner.
+Also, you might want to do your bank reconciliation at the end so that you can use your new solution as soon as the start of the next month.

 2. Notify Your Staff

-Your accounting staff will also be the ones that use the system, meaning that they will be the ones who will decide whether the system is comfortable or not.
-If the tool is complex and doesn’t meet your staff’s expectations, your work will slow down immensely.
+Your accounting staff will also be the ones who use the system, meaning that they will be the ones who will decide whether the system is comfortable or not.
+Your work will slow down immensely if the complex tool doesn’t meet your staff’s expectations.

 3. Settle on Requirements First

-Having a shortlist (or a long list) of requirements and “nice to have’ things will help you focus on features you need the most.
-If you don’t know exactly what you need, again, refer to your accountant.
-Sit together and pile-up a list.
+Having a shortlist (or a long list) of requirements and “nice to have’ things will help you focus on the features you need the most.
+If you don’t know exactly what you need, refer to your accountant again.
+Sit together and pile up a list.
 Once done, we also suggest that you make good use of free trials and demo presentations.

-Another good thing to keep in mind when starting an accounting system migration is scalability.
+Another good thing to remember when starting an accounting system migration is scalability.
 See what other tiers offer (even if you don’t have the budget to use them) and what reviewers might say.
 All of this will help you pick the best tool for your company.

 4. Inspect Your IT Infrastructure

 If you’ve used any modern accounting tool, you probably know that software is just part of it.
 You need to make sure that your hardware is also up to snuff.
-The last thing you want to find out that your brand new solution chugs your hardware.
-Some of you might be stating that cloud computing is done remotely with no strain on your hardware, and that would be correct.
+The last thing you want to find out is that your brand-new solution chugs your hardware.
+Some of you might be stating that cloud computing is done remotely without strain on your hardware, which would be correct.

 However, the entire user interface, animations, local calculations, and data traversal operations are done on your hardware.
-The more complex the system is, the more it will push your systems.
-Carefully study your technical capabilities and in case of necessity, install better processors, add more RAM, you name it.
+The more complex the system, the more it will push your systems.
+Carefully study your technical capabilities and, if necessary, install better processors, add more RAM, you name it.

 Accounting Data Migration